+Wh Goals What do we want to achieve?
+Strategies How will we do it?
+Activities What will we do this year?
+Measures How will we assess our performance?
+Budget Allocation 2023/24 3.1.1 Implement Economic Development & Tourism Strategy Implement Economic Development & Tourism Strategy Action Plan Pursue telecommunications improvements - mobile blackspots Improve town branding and welcoming signage Economic Development & Tourism Strategy Action Plan delivered • \$15,000 • \$102,130 • \$70,000 (LRCIP 4) 3.1.2 Establish economic development advisory group complete - - 3.1 Advance our economic position as a strong, diverse and innovative regional centre 3.1.3 Provide suitable land and infrastructure for industry and economic development Develop Industrial Estates in Keith (Stage 2) and Bordertown (Stage 4) Planning and Design Code Amendments - Padthaway, Bordertown, Keith and Mundulla Industrial Estates developed • \$1,400,000 • \$70,000 3.1.4 Advocate and promote opportunities for housing investment Collaborate with Renewal SA, National Housing Finance and Investment Corporation, neighbouring councils, private developers and local businesses to develop new housing options Develop Bennett St, Keith residential allotments Explore Bordertown development options Increased and diverse housing options Bennett St subdivision designs completed Bennett St infrastructure constructed • \$60,000 • \$80,560 (LRCIP 4) 3.2 Support business development in the district 3.2.1 Provide business support through regulatory services, reduction of red tape, development of infrastructure, incentives or business grants Review business assistance provided by Council Suite of business support policy documents/ guidelines developed 3.3 Grow the district's share in the visitor economy 3.3.1 Review RV facilities in the district and support ongoing improvements Maintain Bordertown Recreation Lake RV facilities, incl. installation of ticket machine Increase the number of RV travellers stopping in the district \$10,700

 Goals What do we want to achieve?
-Strategies /e?
-How will we do it?
+Strategies How will we do it?
 Activities What will we do this year?
 Measures How will we assess our performance?
-Budget Allocation 2021/22 Advance our economic 3.1.1 Implement Economic Development & Tourism Strategy Advocate for adequate childcare services in areas of need Develop new residents welcome guide and event Develop a Tatiara marketing plan and guide on use of Tatiara brand by local businesses Explore opportunities for tourism product collaboration/packages Marketing campaigns Projects from the Economic Development & Tourism Strategy implemented \$42,500 3.1 position as a strong, diverse and innovative regional centre 3.1.2 Establish economic development advisory group Establish economic development advisory group Economic development advisory group supporting Strategy implementation i 3.1.3 Provide suitable land and infrastructure for industry and economic development Develop Keith Industrial Estate Stage 2 and Bordertown Industrial Estate Stage 4 Industrial Estates developed \$1,410,000 3.1.4 Advocate and promote opportunities for housing investment Collaborate with Renewal SA, National Housing Finance and Investment Corporation, private developers and local businesses to develop new housing options Increased and diverse housing options 3.2 Support business development in the district 3.2.1 Provide business support through regulatory services, reduction of red tape, development of infrastructure, incentives or business grants Review Council's Business Assistance Programme Suite of business support policy documents/ guidelines developed \$20,000 3.3 Grow the district's share in the visitor economy 3.3.1 Review RV facilities in the district and support ongoing improvements Maintain and continue to improve Bordertown Recreation Lake RV facilities Increase the number of RV travellers stopping in the district \$5,000 3.3.2 Provide appropriate visitor services and accommodation at the Bordertown Caravan Park Bordertown Caravan Park improvements - workers accommodation, painting, Occupancy rates at Bordertown Caravan Park ≥ 60% • \$763,990 irrigation, solar panels, reseal roadways and internal footpath Complete development of Hawke House into Bed & Breakfast • \$290,000 (grant funded) runaea)
+Budget Allocation 2023/24 3.3.2 Provide appropriate visitor services and accommodation at the Bordertown Caravan Park Complete development of Hawke House Bed & Breakfast (managed by Bordertown Caravan Park), incl. all abilities toilet facilities Occupancy rates ≥ 60% Development complete \$250,000 (incl. \$50,000 (LRCIP 4)